henriklippke/aws-sdk-layers/README.md

-# aws-sdk-layers NodeJS
+# aws-sdk-layers
-by default the lambda environment does not have a current aws-sdk installed but sadly an outdated version, so here is a snippet to create and include a layer
+By default the NodeJS lambda environment does not have a current aws-sdk installed but sadly an outdated version, so here is a snippet to create and include a layer

 ## Cloudformation